November 26 , 2017

 The oil price has been rising on expectations and rhetoric from OPEC that they are meeting all their quota targets.
 But what the mainstream media never does is actually look at the data.
 Here is a chart from OPEC’s own Monthly Oil Report.
 In their published report it clearly shows that production rose by 88.5 kb/d (lower right hand corner).
 OPEC’s official production quota is 32.111 mb/d, but their own data shows that they produced 32.659 mb/d in August, 32.748 mb/d in September, 32.589 mb/d, and in October.
 So while they tell the mainstream media that they are all compliant, their own report shows that they exceeded their quotas in August, September, and October.

-Due to the hurricanes, much of the data over the last few weeks was skewed, and we should start to see cleaner data over the next week or two.
-One thing we do know is that based on seasonality, we are entering the Fall shoulder season, where supply tends to far outweigh demand, resulting in oil price weakness through to December.
+Due to the hurricanes, much of the data over the last month was skewed, and we should start to see cleaner data over the next week or two.
+One thing we do know is that based on seasonality, we are now in the fall shoulder season, where supply tends to far outweigh demand, resulting in oil price weakness through to December.

 There are four important Support and Resistance levels to keep your eyes on:

 - Near-term Support at 52.00

 Bullish scenario: Should oil close this week and hold above the 57.00 level, it would be very bullish, and suggest we could see 60.00 oil by the end of the year.

 Bearish scenario: If oil breaks down below 52.00, it will be very bearish, and suggest we will see 42.00 oil Q4/17 – Q1/18.

 Our current forecast: Based on supply and demand, and given that we are now ending the summer driving season, our models favour the bearish scenario and are calling for sub 50.00 oil starting in December, with the ultimate low likely in the 35.00 range in Q4/17 – Q1/18.